Why Do Dogs Lick Their Paws?

-Your dog may simply be showing signs of anxiety or boredom if they’re excessively licking their paws.
-Licking may reduce the feeling of stress your dog feels, and both anxiety and boredom can increase the levels of the stress hormone, cortisol, in dogs.
+Your dog may simply be showing signs of anxiousness or boredom if they're licking their paws.
+Licking may reduce the feeling of stress your dog feels, and both anxiousness and boredom can increase the levels of the stress hormone, cortisol, in dogs.

-Anxiety can be triggered by fear, such as loud noises or detachment from their owners, or it can be the result of growing older.
-If you notice your dog is licking their paws along with other symptoms of anxiety, such as urinating indoors, whimpering, or aggression, find out what might be causing that anxiety.
-Vets and behaviorists will be able to help you and your dog overcome the nervous feelings!
+Stress can be triggered by fear, such as loud noises or detachment from their owners, or it can be the result of growing older.
+If you notice your dog is licking their paws along with other signs of anxiousness, such as urinating indoors, whimpering, or aggression, find out what might be causing that anxiousness.
+Vets and behaviorists will be able to help you and your dog overcome nervous feelings!

 It can be hard to know when a habit is just a habit, and when it’s actually got meaning behind it.
 But you know your dog better than anyone else in the world, so noticing a new behavior that becomes excessive is likely to be your pup trying to tell you something!
 Dogs can’t tell you when they’re not feeling well, so it’s up to you to observe them and take care of it.
 Although it could just be that they like to groom themselves, don’t underestimate the chances that there could be an underlying problem that affects their health and happiness!